stoplightio/spectral/docs/guides/2-cli.md

 ## Custom \$ref Resolving

-If you want to customize \$ref resolving, you can use the `--resolver` flag and pass a path to the JS file exporting a custom instance of json-ref-resolver Resolver.
+To customize $ref resolving, use the `--resolver` flag and pass a path to the JS file exporting a custom instance of json-ref-resolver Resolver.

 ### Example